 This is a bigger problem if you planted your hostas at the wrong time of the year, like the fall.
 They don’t establish their roots.
 As the ground goes through cycles of freezing and thawing, the ground heaves and forces your hostas upward, and this can let the frost get to the roots.
 I decided to dig my hostas up and store them in the winter.
 Fortunately, I found this to be a relatively straightforward process.

 Just in case you’re undecided, I’ll let you in on the secrets to storing your hosta roots a few ways.

 Storing Hosta Roots in Containers

 I’ve found that container-grown hostas store nicely during the winter months, and they’re easy to move indoors.
-However, you do have to bring your containerized hostas indoors because they get subjected to much lower temperatures and wind chills than the ones in the ground.
+However, need to bring your containerized hostas indoors because they get subjected to much lower temperatures and wind chills than the ones in the ground.
 The temperature fluctuations are also much more extreme, and it’s easier to damage them.

 One of the most important things I’ve found is to avoid moisture.
 Any moisture left will gather on the top of the pots and freeze.
 When the temperature fluctuates, the water unfreezes and sinks into the root.
 Do this too many times and you get root rot.

-Move your hostas into a shed or unheated garage when the temperatures begin to drop below the freezing mark.
+Move your hostas into a shed or unheated garage when the temperatures drop below the freezing mark.
 Using sterilized shears, cut them off to the soil.
 Only water your hosta roots lightly if the temperatures get back above freezing and thaw soil is totally dry.
 When spring comes, set the hosta containers back outside.
-New roots will start to poke through as it warms up.
+New roots will poke through as it warms up.